 Expanded PTFE (Teflon®)

-is a sheet gasket material made from biaxially oriented expanded PTFE sheeting that is laminated to the required thickness.
+Sheet gasket material made from bi-axially oriented expanded PTFE sheeting that is laminated to the required thickness.
 Expanded PTFE is much softer and more flexible than regular PTFE sheet and thus conforms easily to irregular and rough surfaces.
-EPTFE seals rough and irregular surfaces and is easier to compress while minimizing creep and cold flow.
+E-PTFE seals rough and irregular surfaces and is easier to compress while minimizing creep and cold flow.

 Felt

-is used for dust washers, isolation pads, weather strips, cushions, etc. and comes in a variety of thicknesses and varying grades.
+Comes in a variety of thicknesses and varying grades, and is routinely used for dust washers, isolation pads, weather strips, cushions, and more.

 Filled PTFE

-is a modified Teflon®.
+Known as modified Teflon®.
 The addition of fillers like glass fiber, carbon, bronze or graphite and others, in the form of powder mixed with the PTFE improves or modifies its properties depending upon the nature and quantity of filler.
-Filled PTFE is often not as strong and resilient as virgin PTFE.
+However, filled PTFE is often not as strong and resilient as virgin PTFE.
 The filler limits the resistance to chemical agents and the electrical properties.

 Flexible Graphite

-is a unique form of natural graphite, combined with a core made of steel tang, steel wire, aluminum or Mylar®.
+Natural graphite, but in a unique form.
+Graphite is combined with a core made of steel tang, steel wire, aluminum or Mylar®.
 This core gives the graphite material superior flexibility while allowing it to handle extreme temperatures and pressures.
 This material also has excellent compressibility and permeability characteristics. (-328°F to 850°F {atmosphere} 1200° F {steam})

 Neoprene

-is often used for miscellaneous gaskets, pads, and strips.
+Often used for a wide range of gaskets, pads, and strips.
 Neoprene has a greater resistance than most rubbers to oils, light and heat. (-20°F to 190°)

 Poron®

-is a high density, open-celled, sponge-like urethane which offers excellent compression set resistance, high energy absorption, and is useful in a wide variety of sealing and manufacturing applications.
+This high density, open-celled, sponge-like urethane offers excellent compression set resistance, high energy absorption, and is useful in a wide variety of sealing and manufacturing applications.

 Red Rubber